samuelson65/MPI/README.md

     def to_sql(self, rules: List[str]) -> str:
         """
-        Convert rules into a SQL-compatible WHERE clause.
+        Convert rules into SQL WHERE clause.
         """
+        if not rules:
+            return "-- No valid rules found"
         sql_rules = []
         for rule in rules:
             sql_rule = rule.replace("and", "AND").replace("or", "OR")